Essentials of Entrepreneurship

 • Explore historic Philadelphia and experience college life on Penn’s Ivy League campus

-All participants who successfully complete the program will earn a Wharton Global Youth Certificate of Completion.
+All participants who complete the program will earn a Wharton Global Youth Certificate of Completion.

 Details